Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ## Indexes

-Index is a technique used to quickly access the single data from million or billion of record with help of Hash and B-Tree mechanism (or) algorithms.
+Index is a technique used to quickly access the single data from million or billion of record with help of algorithms like Hash and B-Tree mechanism.

 - Index automatically created for primary keys, logical keys (mostly have UNIQUE keyword).
 - Index is fast for insert, delete, update and read the data from the table.
 - Index is no good for TEXT field
+- **The goal of the index is to ultimately reduce the Sequence scan** - Sequence scan means you are failed
+- Heap scan, index scan, recheck - good things to see while running _explain analyze_

 **Types of Indexes**
 - B-Tree